Skip to content

 2. Modify your required settings using your preferred editor. nano is the easiest.

-3. You can check your configuration running npm run config:check in ~/MagicMirror.
+3. You can check your configuration running node --run config:check in ~/MagicMirror.

 The following properties can be configured, place them above the modules item:

-This properties will not affect the serveronly mode.
+This setting will not affect the serveronly mode.
 Usually normal MM users don't need this property, but if you are a hard-core hacker, you might need this to handle Electron itself over MagicMirror provides.
-More options can be found here (opens new window) (Not all available switches are described there.)
+More options can be found here (Not all available switches are described there.)

 []